anthonygrees/lw_eks_k8s_demo/README.md

 kubectl create -f lacework-cfg-k8s.yaml
 ```

-3. Instruct the Kubernetes orchestrator to deploy an agent on all nodes in the cluster, including the master.
+3. Instruct the Kubernetes orchestrator to deploy an agent using a `DaemonSet` on all nodes in the cluster, including the master.

 To change the CPU and memory limits, see Change Agent Resource Installation Limits on K8s Environments.